Do Go On - 350 - Arctic Badass Peter Freuchen

 No.

-So Lorenz Peter Alfred Freuchen, incredible name,
+So Lorenz Peter Alfred Freud.

-So his father is Lorenz, L-O-R-E-N-T-U-Z,
+Now, his father is Lorenz, L-O-R-E-N-T-Z.

-and he is L-O-R-E-N-Z.
+And he is L-O-R-E-N-Z.

 Drop the T.